Napa Valley Wine Tours

 If you were to buy six or more bottles per winery, have them ship it.

 Sometimes you can get free shipping or at least reduced pricing.
 Many people pick up a bottle or three at each winery and build a case in the car.
 At the end of the tour, we can stop at a shipper and you have it shipped home.
 Another option is to purchase a shipping box to take with you on your trip back.
-As it is over 3oz. of liquid, wine must be checked luggage which may or may not be included in your airfare.
+As it is over 3oz. of liquid, wine must be checked luggage which may or may not be included in your luggage.

 If you have only have one or two bottles, they can be packed in your suitcase.